 The genetic algorithm starts by creating an initial population of potential solutions for the hyperparameters.
 Each individual in the population represents a set of hyperparameters.
 These individuals are evaluated based on a fitness function, which measures the performance of the corresponding machine learning model.

-The next step is to apply selection, which involves choosing the best-performing individuals in the population as parents for the next .
-These parents then undergo genetic such as crossover and mutation.
+The next step is to apply selection, which involves choosing the best-performing individuals in the population as parents for the next generation.
+These parents then undergo genetic operations such as crossover and mutation.
 Crossover involves combining the genetic information of two parents to create a new individual for the next generation, while mutation involves randomly changing some of the genes in an individual.

 The new individuals are then added to the population for evaluation and the process repeats.
 The idea is that over time, the population of potential solutions evolves and improves, with the best-performing individuals being selected as parents for future generations.
 The genetic algorithm continues to iterate until a stopping criterion is met, such as a maximum number of generations or a certain level of performance.